-Gaussian-shaped contact potentials (Fig. A.1) are available in an unofficial version of Gromacs that is available at smog-server.org, as well as in NAMD (see section A.3.4).
+Gaussian-shaped contact potentials (Fig. A.1) are added to an unofficial version of Gromacs that is available at smog-server.org, natively in OpenSMOG, and also in NAMD (see section A.3.4).
 These potentials are used when one desires control over either the shape of the excluded volume or the width of the attractive potential.
 They are also useful if a single contact requires multiple minima.
-In-depth characterization of the Gaussian potentials with all-atom structure-based models using SMOG can be found in [10] (templates/SBM_AA+gaussian).
-They are explored in the context of a multi-basin C{α} model here [14] (templates/SBM_calpha+gaussian).
+In-depth characterization of the

+Gaussian potentials with all-atom structure-based models using SMOG can be found in [13] (templates/SBM_AA+gaussian).
+They are explored in the context of a multi-basin C{α} model here [17].